jinliming2/RealtimeChatroom/README.md

 >
 > *See Also: [https://github.com/nodejs/node-gyp/issues/802#issuecomment-232865395](https://github.com/nodejs/node-gyp/issues/802#issuecomment-232865395)*

-* Thirdly, Make sure your MongoDB server was running.
+* Thirdly, Make sure your MongoDB service was running.
 * Fourthly(Optional), Make a test for this project.
 ```
 npm test